Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 This is certainly the best option if you have no money to spend.

 Placeit is probably the best place to do your banners and overlays but also videos!
-In fact you can create intro or outro videos, waiting screens if you are afk etc.
+In fact, you can create intro or outro videos, wait for screens if you are AFK, etc.